 There comes a point of course where the number of components being swapped means that it is more economical and practical to custom build your bike from scratch, which brings us to custom specifications.

-Purchasing a new bike can involve a significant investment, especially at the premium end of most ranges.
-So why not consider a full custom build, where every part is specified by you to meet your preferences and needs?
+Purchasing a new bike can involve a significant investment, so why not consider a full custom build, where every part is specified by you to meet your preferences and needs?

-Around 20% of our bikes are fully custom built, and when compared to high end brochure specifications the costs can often be highly competitive – on many occasions are actually lower – while at the same time giving you exactly what you want.
+Around 20% of our bikes are fully custom built from a bare frameset, and when compared to heavily modifying standard factory specification bikes the cost is often highly competitive, and on many occasions it will actually be lower – while at the same time giving you exactly what you want.